1heidi/nar_persistent/README.md

 * **Formally:** CC0 to facilitate ease-of-use
 * **Informally:** Please cite this dataset regardless.
 It matters to me, and provenance is important.
 The citation is:

-   * Imker, Heidi (2018): Funders and Operators of Long-Lived Molecular Biology Databases.
+   * Imker, Heidi (2018): Funding and Operating Organizations for Long-Lived Molecular Biology Databases.
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-3993338_V1

 ### ACKNOWLEDGEMENTS
 The author is grateful to Robert Olendorf and Hoa Luong from the Data Curation Network (http://datacurationnetwork.org) for careful curation of the dataset as well as independent verification that the code executed as expected.